COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 VATS may be done to:

-Surgery is more effective in early-stage non-small cell lung cancer when the lung cancer can be completely removed and the cancer has not spread to lymph nodes or outside the
+Surgery is more effective in early-stage non-small cell lung cancer when the lung cancer can be completely removed and the cancer has not spread to lymph nodes or outside the chest cavity.

 Surgery is sometimes used in limited-stage small cell lung cancer, when there is a single tumor and the cancer has not spread to the lymph nodes.
 But small cell lung cancers are not often diagnosed at this early stage.

-Studies done in medical centers that do many VATS procedures have shown that this type of surgery works as well as open-chest surgery (thoracotomy) for cancer treatment.footnote 1 People who had VATS also had less pain, a shorter hospital stay, and a faster recovery.
+Studies done in medical centers that do many minimally invasive lung surgeries (VATS) have shown that this type of surgery works as well as open-chest surgery (thoracotomy) for cancer treatment.
+People who had VATS also had less pain, a shorter hospital stay, and a faster recovery.footnote 1

 Lung surgery risks include:

 National Comprehensive Cancer Network (2019).
 Non-small cell lung cancer.
 NCCN Clinical Practice Guidelines in Oncology, version 1.2020.
 Accessed December 19, 2019.

 Current as of:

 December 17, 2020

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineMichael Seth Rabin MD - Medical Oncology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Michael Seth Rabin MD - Medical Oncology